 \section{Discussion}

 Label aggregation is a critical component of crowdsourcing and ensemble learning strategies.
 Many generic label aggregation algorithms fall short because they do not account for the varying reliability of the annotators.
-In response to this, we have developed a novel label aggregation method that measures annotator reliability based on their consistency and accuracy, in relation to other annotators.
-We utilized uncertainty estimates to assign each annotator a more accurate weight, which correlates with their agreement with others and their consistency during labeling.
+In response to this, we have developed a novel label aggregation method that measures annotator reliability based on their consistency and accuracy in relation to other annotators.
+In the first approach, we utilize uncertainty estimates to assign each annotator a more accurate weight, which correlates with their agreement with others and their consistency during labeling.
 In the second approach, we improved our initial strategy by penalizing annotator reliability estimates based on their inconsistencies in labeling.

-The first part of the proposed algorithm (calculating weights based on consistency) is essential because non-expert annotators often exhibit more irregular consistency during labeling than experts, as they are not trained to identify specific features.
+The first part of the proposed algorithm (calculating weights based on consistency) is essential because non-expert annotators often exhibit more irregular consistency during labeling than experts, as they are not well trained to identify specific features.
 This measure helps to differentiate skilled and unskilled annotators.
 The goal of the second part of the algorithm (penalty for voting against the majority) is to prevent the algorithm from assigning disproportionately high weights to annotators who are consistently incorrect.
 For example, if annotators consistently mislabel a specific bird species, the second condition penalizes them for their error, despite their consistency.

 Furthermore, our method reports a single weight for the entire dataset instead of individual weights for each instance.
-This enables the reuse of calculated weights for future unlabeled test samples without needing to re-acquire labels or retrain classifiers each time new data need labeling.
+This enables the reuse of calculated weights for future unlabeled test samples without needing to reacquire labels or retrain classifiers each time new data need labeling.
 While we have not assessed our method in multi-label scenarios, the proposed techniques are anticipated to perform comparably on multi-label datasets, considering that all steps of the proposed approach involve per-class calculations.
 Experiments conducted on various crowdsourcing datasets demonstrate that our proposed methods outperform existing techniques in terms of accuracy and variance, especially when there are few annotators available.

-\section{Availability of data and materials}
+\section{Availability of Data and Materials}

 The code can be found in \href{http://github.com/artinmajdi/crowdcertain}{crowd-certain}